aimhubio/aim/README.md

 - `close()` - Closes the session.
 If not invoked, the session will be automatically closed when the training is done.

+_Examples_

+- [Here](https://github.com/aimhubio/aim/tree/develop/examples/sessions) are a few examples of how to use the `aim.Session` in code

 ## Searching Experiments
 [AimQL](https://github.com/aimhubio/aim/wiki/Aim-Query-Language) is a super simple, python-like search that enables rich search capabilities to search experiments.
 Here are the ways you can search on Aim: